zulip/zulip/docs/subsystems/hashchange-system.md

   browser.
 If the hash is nonempty, it ensures the relevant overlay is opened or the user is narrowed as part of the page load process.
-  It is also is called by `hashchange.hashchanged` when the hash changes outside the `should_ignore` boundaries, since the logic for that case is identical.
+  It is also is called by `hashchange.hashchanged` when the hash changes outside the `is_overlay_hash` boundaries, since the logic for that case is identical.
 * `reload.preserve_state` is called when a server-initiated browser reload happens, and encodes a bunch of data like the current scroll